harliedharma/android-git-hooks/README.md

 # android-git-hooks
 Git hooks collection for Android project:
-- Pre-commit: Code autoformat with Intellij formatter in Android Studio
+- [Pre-commit] Code autoformat with Intellij formatter in Android Studio
-- Pull request: Script to run Android gradle lint for changed modules only
+- [Pull request] Script to run Android gradle lint for changed modules only

 Requirements
 ------------